Icinga/icinga2/doc/09-object-types.md

 !!! info

-    The official package builds for Debian 11 and Ubuntu 22.04 do not include this object type.
+    The official package builds for Debian 11, Ubuntu 22.04 and Amazon Linux 2 do not include this object type.
     These builds disable OpenTelemetry support (`ICINGA2_WITH_OPENTELEMETRY=OFF`) because the default Protobuf compiler version is too old for the required code generation.